 Data analytics has always played a key role at Streamroot.
 From day one, our core goal was to improve quality of service for end viewers, as well as offloading as much bandwidth as possible from servers without compromising on QoS.
 That’s why we set out to implement a comprehensive analytics module built-in to our solution right from the start, at the prototype phase.

 For those of you who are unfamiliar with our solution, Streamroot is a leading provider of innovative OTT delivery technologies for media groups, content publishers and enterprise customers.
-Our Distributed Network Architecture solution — Streamroot DNA™— prevents congestion and server saturation by offloading significant traffic off CDNs, offering broadcasters improved quality of service, greater audience reach and infinite delivery capacity at a reduced delivery cost.
+Our Distributed Network Architecture solution — Streamroot CDN Mesh Delivery (formerly known as Streamroot DNA)— prevents congestion and server saturation by offloading significant traffic off CDNs, offering broadcasters improved quality of service, greater audience reach and infinite delivery capacity at a reduced delivery cost.

 The crucial role of data analytics